 "If I may!"

-I looked down at his perfect features and blushed scarlet as he took his hat off again and twirled it in his hands.
+I looked down to find him before our stoop, again, twirling his hat in his hands.
 He might as well have been holding my heart between his fingers.